What's the Best Software for Tagging Files?

 Tagged emails appear together with tagged files or folders with an envelope icon when selecting a tag.
 However, if multiple emails are selected, different tags cannot be applied to different emails.

 Tabbles is a mature product with a multitude of appealing features, many based on its high level of integration with Windows, but it may be over-sophisticated for single users or small organizations.
 Its use of the file manager/database model means that tags are not attached to files.
 This means that tagging a file on a removable drive and then re-attaching with a different drive letter results in loss of the tag.
 Its preview facilities are limited - if you need more than a thumbnail view of Office files before tagging you'll need to open it.
 The auto-tagging rules are powerful, but the facility for auto-tagging existing files is not obviously accessible.
-Tabbles offers multi-user operation via the cloud or a Local Area Network.
+Tabbles offers multi-user operation via the cloud or a Local Area Network and read-only access via the new Web application.
 Cloud versions support synchronization of local folders with tagged content between users using a remote SQL server database, or one accessible to users via a LAN.
 Permissions for users can be controlled using functionality only available to a network administrator.

 Users will always know if they have Tabbles installed.
 Pop-up messages from it are frequent (although they can be turned off) and it overwrites hotkey combinations which other applications may be using.